dtcenter/METviewer/docs/Users_Guide/testing.rst

 test_data (use case xml files) and load data (load specification xml files).
 The actual load data files are not yet source controlled and so they are linked from the path to the met data that is specified with the -l option.
-The auto_test script takes branch and tag parameters and creates the proper test subdirectory and reconciles properly with the remote repository.
-All the mv_test script needs is the proper test subdirectory.
+The auto_test.sh script takes branch and tag parameters and creates the proper test subdirectory and reconciles properly with the remote repository.
+All the mv_test.sh script needs is the proper test subdirectory.
 Successfully generated output images will be copied to the appropriate test_cases directory.

 **NOTE ABOUT GIT TAGS**

 A short discussion of METviewer git tags is appropriate here.
 Git tags are not directly related to any git branches.
 They are different things.
 A git tag simply refers to a specific commit to the git repository.
 The branches that existed at the time of the tagging could all be deleted (except for the master) and the tag would still be a valid tag.
-For this  purpose, name the tags after the branches, i.e. MV_2_6_tagname or something like that.
+In METviewer, tags are named after the branches, i.e. MV_2_6_<tag_name>.
 This creates a mnemonic relationship to a branch.
-Furthermore, only create tags after a commit to a specific branch that has been referenced in the tag name.
-That tagged commit was a special point in the history of the repository, a point that was captured with a name on behalf of a branch.
-Specifying the tag and branch sets the repository pointer to the specific commit that is wanted to capture for a given branch.
-Including a branch name is only a mnemonic that serves as a reminder as to which branch the tag was set on behalf of.
+Furthermore, only create tags after a commit to a specific branch that is then referenced in the tag name.
+That tagged commit is a special point in the history of the repository, a point to be captured for a given branch.
+By specifying the tag and branch, the repository pointer is set to a specific commit for a given branch.
+Including a branch name is only a mnemonic that serves as a reminder of the branch the tag was set on behalf of.
 The mnemonic allows organization of the tests for regression checking against special times in the repository commit history.

-**NOTE** to do binary comparisons on captured test data, the test data is saved in a directory structure that is mnemonically tied to the product branches or tags.
+**NOTE** To do binary comparisons on captured test data, the test data is saved in a directory structure that is mnemonically tied to the product branches or tags.
 The METviewer code under test is only ever checked out to one specific branch HEAD, or to a tag point, at a time.
 Its